cnp3/ebook/principles/dv.rst

        	      R[d].time=now

 The router iterates over all addresses included in the distance vector.
-If the distance vector contains an address that the router does not know, it inserts the destination inside its routing table via link `l` and at a distance which is the sum between the distance indicated in the distance vector and the cost associated to link `l`.
+If the distance vector contains a destination address that the router does not know, it inserts it inside its routing table via link `l` and at a distance which is the sum between the distance indicated in the distance vector and the cost associated to link `l`.
 If the destination was already known by the router, it only updates the corresponding entry in its routing table if either :

  - the cost of the new route is smaller than the cost of the already known route `( (V[d].cost+l.cost) < R[d].cost)`
  - the new route was learned over the same link as the current best route towards this destination `( R[d].link == l)`